nick-montimurro/nick-montimurro/README.md

 # Nick Montimurro
 AI Engineer and developer of a neural mapping app and gamified language learning apps.
 Based in CT.
-Links to my current tech stack of AI agents I use for my workflow and my tutoring session scheduling page.
+My current tech stack of AI agents and my tutoring session scheduling page can all be accessed below.

 ---